acorg/acmacs-build/README.md

 - C++

   Acmacs-D is written in C++17.
-Either llvm 6.0 or gcc 7.2 required.
+Either llvm 6.0 or gcc 7.2 required. (gcc 8 is not yet supported.)

   * macOS